ahmed1hisham/keleya-pregnancy-app/README.md

 ### Description
 This React Native (typescript) app contains a mini-onboarding flow for a Pregnancy App.

-*Note: The app follows the device language, and it currently supports English and German languages.*
+*Note: The app follows the device language, and it currently supports English and German languages.
+If the device language is not supported, we fallback to using English*

 ### To run this app: